MurraySAThompson/biodiversity-estimation-across-spatial-scales-and-Hill-numbers/README.md

 Acknowledgements

-This work was supported by the Cefas Seedcorn project ‘Next generation Cefas biodiversity science: from individuals to ecosystems’; further developed with support from The Crown Estate POSEIDON (Planning Offshore Wind Strategic Environmental Decisions) project; the Natural Environment Research Council and the Economic and Social Research Council grant NE/V017039/1 (Pyramids of Life) and from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101059823 (B-USEFUL).
+This work was initially supported by the Cefas Seedcorn projects ‘Next generation Cefas biodiversity science: from individuals to ecosystems’ and ‘Integrated Monitoring’; further developed with support from The Crown Estate POSEIDON (Planning Offshore Wind Strategic Environmental Decisions) project; the Natural Environment Research Council and the Economic and Social Research Council grant NE/V017039/1 (Pyramids of Life) and from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101059823 (B-USEFUL).